flipperdevices/flipperzero-firmware/ReadMe.md

 ## I want to propose a new feature

-If you have a feature request or want to vote on an existing one, please use [Discussions](https://github.com/flipperdevices/flipperzero-firmware/discussions).
+If you have a feature request or want to vote on an existing one, please use [Discussions](https://github.com/flipperdevices/flipperzero-firmware/discussions) and follow our [Discussion Guidelines](https://github.com/flipperdevices/flipperzero-firmware/discussions/4395).

 ## I want to contribute code